giorgosal/giorgosal/README.md

 # 👋 Hello, I'm George

-  Greek Army Officer - Signal Corps | Specialized in communications, with over 8 years of operational experience in leadership, command and project management.
+  Greek Army Officer - Signal Corps | Specialized in secure communications, with over 8 years of operational experience in leadership, command and project management.

 - Backround in Telecommunications and Network Engineering
-- Working to be a **Junior ML Engineer**
+- Working to be a **Senior AI Engineer**
-- Finishing my **Master’s in AI & Deep Learning**
+- **Master’s in AI & Deep Learning**
 - Member of the AI Scientific Group at IEEE UniWA
 - Currently working on research projects in AI (Computational Psychiatry)
-- Always looking to **grow my skills** — lately exploring AI agents 🤖
+- Always looking to **grow my skills** — lately working with Agentic AI 🤖

 ---